What will this policy do?

 Why is this policy needed?

-The Greater Cambridge landscape is varied with intimate river valleys, open fens, wooded claylands and ridges, and rolling chalk hills.
-Built around the banks of the River Cam, Cambridge is a distinctive and iconic historic University city.
+The landscape is varied with intimate river valleys, open fens, wooded claylands and ridges, and rolling chalk hills.
+Built around the banks of the River Cam, Cambridge is a distinctive and iconic historic university city.

-The Local Plan needs to ensure the varied character of different parts of the area is properly considered in planning decisions.
+The needs to ensure the varied character of different parts of the area is properly considered in planning decisions.
 Developments should respond to the local landscape character and take opportunities for enhancement.

 New development can provide opportunities to enhance the landscape, such as improving the edges of settlements.
 The edges of Cambridge and the villages are an important area of transition which require sensitive landscaping to protect the setting of the settlements and to provide a well-defined edge which respects townscape and the countryside beyond.